noplacenoaddress/RNMnetwork/Part 1 - The worldwide neural control network/1 - the worldwide neural control network.md

 ![](../Images/image-0046.jpg)

 **Vatican Radio** [[3]](https://en.wikipedia.org/wiki/Vatican_Radio) is active from 1930s.
 It had got a lot of complaints for be cancerous with them emission.
 Got an extremely power transmitter with ferrite antennas that cover all over the world because of a law of 1936 where the **International Telecommunication Union** [[4]](https://en.wikipedia.org/wiki/International_Telecommunication_Union) had permitted broadcasting in all over the world considering them emissions like a special case.
 This is the layer one of the worldwide neural control network.
-It's like an enormous magnetic field under the **Troposhere** [[5]](https://en.wikipedia.org/wiki/Troposphere)
+It's like an enormous magnetic field under the **Troposhere** [[5]](https://en.wikipedia.org/wiki/Troposphere).
+The hackers of the worldwide neural control network had build all upon this layer one that was not created exactly for this purposes.
+But was also utilized in the second world war.

 ![Bumper cars](../Images/3138.jpg)